 A former prosecutor in Oakland County and on active duty in the United States Army, Stephen P. Dunn brings to his business clients substantial first chair jury trial experience.

 Mr. Dunn’s significant business litigation experience includes business ownership oppression litigation, employment litigation, sales representative commission disputes, and supplier-focused automotive litigation.
-He also serves as outside general counsel to numerous businesses and business owners and advises corporate executives and boards on a wide variety of matters.

 Mr. Dunn is a Lieutenant Colonel in the United States Army Reserve JAG Corps.
 He has served as a prosecutor and military magistrate for extended periods on active duty in the United States and abroad.
 His military awards include the Meritorious Service Medal, Army Commendation Medal, and the Joint Service Achievement Medal.
 Mr. Dunn completed the Army Airborne course, Army Air Assault course, Army Command and General Staff College (ILE), and Army Judge Advocate Officer Basic and Advanced Courses.

 Mr. Dunn is licensed in the states of Michigan, Illinois, and Texas, and is admitted to numerous federal district courts around the country.
 He is the proud father of five children with his wife of seventeen years.

 Honors, Awards and Recognition

 - DBusiness Magazine “Top Lawyers” 2013-2014, 2017, 2020, Banking & Financial Services, Commercial Law, Non-White Collar Criminal Defense

 - Crain’s Detroit Business “40 Under 40,” 2014

 - Brooks Patterson’s Oakland County Elite “40 Under 40,” 2013

 - Michigan Lawyers Weekly “Up & Coming Lawyers,” 2010